 Mr. Anderson is also a volunteer board member of the recently formed Fredericksburg Food Cooperative.
 This cooperative has as its objective the opening and operation of a member-owned full service grocery that will promote locally-sourced foods and products, promote sustainable practices in the grocery and be a community asset.
 Mr. Anderson believes that the development of more cooperatives throughout the state would serve more people in all of our communities, lessen dependence on out-of-state corporations to provide jobs, and improve citizen prosperity through profit sharing in these cooperatives.
 The problem today is that most universities and colleges in Virginia and elsewhere do not teach the cooperative business model to students but emphasize business courses that simply support the existing big corporation agenda.

 Mr. Anderson, his wife Mary, and his two step-sons David Austin and Cameron are residents of Fredericksburg.
 His wife is an employee of Fredericksburg Public Schools, and she is also serving in a volunteer capacity as Vice President of a local not-for-profit cat rescue, Operation Hood.
-David Austin is a college student at Virginia Baptist College and Cameron is a senior at the James Monroe High School.
+David Austin is a college student at Liberty University and Cameron is a college student at Germanna Community College.